Black Horror Movies: Best Scary Movies With Black Directors & Actors

 Don’t Look In The Basement (1973)

-Set against the backdrop of an isolated mental institute, this film unfolds the horrific story of diabolical patients out for blood.
+Set against the backdrop of an isolated mental institute, this film tells the horrific story of diabolical patients out for blood.
 A budding psychiatric nurse fills the position of a recently murdered hospital worker, and finds herself as the target of various vicious attacks.
 The entire film was shot in less than two weeks with a budget of less than $100,000.

 Abby (1974)

-The film follows the story a devoutly religious close-knitted family living in Kentucky, whose perfect life takes a twisted turn at the accidental release of supernatural powers.
+The blaxploitation film follows the story a devoutly religious close-knit family living in Kentucky, whose perfect life takes a twisted turn at the accidental release of supernatural powers.
 A pious marriage counselor is overcome with demonic pleasures after an archaeological dig in Nigeria uncovered an old West African spirit.
 William Girdler penned this story before bringing it to life as the director.

 The House On Skull Mountain (1974)